oddlanguage/odd/Documentation/Types.md

 ```

 # Built-in types
-There are some built-in types in M:
+There are some built-in types in odd:

 | Name of type | How to declare                                                   |
 | ------------ | ---------------------------------------------------------------- |